naoshibaikyu/superbuddn/epilogues/incorrect8.md

 %

+Clara: What state do you live in?

+Selena: Constant anxiety.

+Eris: Denial.

+Sticky: Perfection.

+Gambi: NEW YORK!

+%

+Selena: (spraying a melted cutting board with a tiny water gun) We gotta cool this bitch down.
+Cool it down.

+Kranion: I actually just put the cutting board in the oven...

+Rhea: (visibly confused) Okay, so he decided to put the cutting board in the oven?

+Selena: (spraying Kranion) You FUCKING DUMBASS!

+Kranion Angry: Dude, I forgot-

+Selena: OH MY FUCKING GOD!
+We're trying to make Chicken Alfredo right now, and you fucking MELT the cutting board in the oven at ***400*** DEGREES FAHRENHEIT!?

+Nadine Sad: (watching in complete confusion while trying to process this whole situation)

+%

 Stella: What do you all intend on majoring in?

-Clara: Respecting women.
+Selena: Respecting women.

 Scruffy Happy: Batman.